mlang/img2brl/README.md

     To user@remote:/home/user/img2brl
        1696b99..66316db  master -> master

-All that is left now is to configure your remote webserver to serve /home/user/img2brl at the URL of your choice.
+What is missing now is to configure your remote webserver to serve /home/user/img2brl at the URL of your choice.
-You will likely need to enable CGI execution in that directory, and perhaps also have img2brl.cgi served as the index page.
+You will likely need to enable CGI execution in that directory, and perhaps have img2brl.cgi served as the index page.

 ### Local testing